Why does public work become bureaucratic in Japan?

 A small town office made innovation

 There are exceptions to it, of course.
 One of the famous exceptions is the local government of our next town, Higashikawa town.
 It’s really a small town with a population of about 8000 only.
 Japan is facing a declining population, which is most obvious in rural areas.
 In addition, there are more disadvantages for the town.
 It has no rail line, national route, and water infrastructure in it.
-Nevertheless, the population of the small town has been on the increase for these 20 years.
+Nevertheless, the population of the small town has been on the increase for these 20 years, surprisingly.

-No budget is no excuse
+No budget or no precedent is no excuse

 The miracle started when a man was elected mayor about 20 years ago.
 He was working for the town government before running for mayor.
 In order to change the local government or the playing-it-safe mindset of the local government staff, he has imposed a rule.
 It is “Don’t say ‘no’ on the grounds of no budget or no precedent.”
 Of course, the change may not have come overnight, but the staff has come to think and act independently even if there’s no budget.